Skip to content

 Credential Stuffing has been identified as a growing trend over the last few years by the anti-fraud community.
 However, the spike in online activity due to the pandemic and growth in online shopping has seen it surge in recent months.

-Read the original press release.
+Read the original news article.